-From 1960 to present, the MTSU Alumni Association has recognized accomplished alumni with the association’s highest honor: the Distinguished Alumni Award.
-This year’s recipient is Eddie Gossage, who has enjoyed an extensive career in the motor sports industry since 1980.
+From 1960 to present, the MTSU Alumni Association has recognized accomplished alumni with the association’s highest honor — the Distinguished Alumni Award.

-This year’s Young Alumni Achievement Award, given to a graduate 35 years old or younger who is making a positive impact in the world, goes to Tierra McMahon, who has an expansive background in foreign policy and environmental and economic issues.
+This year’s Young Alumni Achievement Award, given to a graduate 35 years old or younger who is making a positive impact in the world, went to Tierra McMahon, who has an expansive background in foreign policy and environmental and economic issues.
+Now living in France, McMahon was unable to attend the awards ceremony.
+Her mother, Louise Lanham, accepted the award on her behalf.

 For the fourth consecutive year, the True Blue Citations of Distinction are being awarded.
 Categories and this year’s honorees include:

-- Achievement in Education (current or retired MTSU faculty) — Dr. Paula Thomas, who has deep roots at the university as both a former student, earning two degrees, and sharing her expertise with accounting students since 1983.
+- Achievement in Education (presented to current or retired MTSU faculty) — Dr. Paula Thomas, who has deep roots at the university, both as a former student earning two degrees and by sharing her expertise with accounting students as a professor since 1983.

-- Achievement in Education (outside MTSU) — Dr. Chris Whaley, a former attorney who is now a college president in the Tennessee Board of Regents system.
+- Achievement in Education (presented to non-MTSU faculty) — Dr. Chris Whaley, a former attorney who is now a college president in the Tennessee Board of Regents system.

-- Service to the University — Whitney Dix, who has shown great loyalty to her alma mater’s aerospace department in various ways through her work with a major airline.
+- Service to the University — Whitney Dix, who has shown great loyalty to her alma mater’s Department of Aerospace through her work with a major airline.

 - Service to the Community — presented posthumously to Doug Young, a Murfreesboro native whose leadership and service to his city, church and university are immeasurable.

-Awards will be presented during Homecoming Week at the Distinguished Alumni Awards Reception, which will be held at 4 p.m.
-Friday, Oct.
+The awards were presented at the Distinguished Alumni Awards Reception Friday, Oct.
 6, in the Sam H. Ingram Building, 2269 Middle Tennessee Blvd.

 In addition to the awards ceremony, all of the honorees will be recognized during various MTSU homecoming activities.